hyperdgx/Webunity-Updated/README.md

 • JAVASCRIPT

 # Note
-In deployed pages there can be glitches due to lack of linkage of images folder.
+In deployed pages, there can be glitches due to lack of linkage of images folder.
 Sorry for the inconvenience...